-Although the INA220 can be read at any time, and the data from the last conversion remain available, the Conversion Ready bit (Status Register, CNVR bit) is provided to help co-ordinate one-shot or triggered conversions.
-The Conversion Ready bit is set after all conversions, averaging, and multiplication operations are complete.

-The Conversion Ready bit clears under these conditions:
+Although the INA220B-Q1 device can be read at any time, and the data from the last conversion remain available, the conversion ready bit (Status Register, CNVR bit) is provided to help coordinate one shot or triggered conversions.
+The conversion ready bit is set after all conversions, averaging, and multiplication operations are complete.
+The conversion ready bit clears under these conditions:

-- Writing to the Configuration Register, except when configuring the MODE bits for Power Down or ADC off (Disable) modes; - 2.
-Reading the Status Register; or - Triggering a single-shot conversion with the Convert pin.
+- 1. Writing to the Configuration Register, except when configuring the MODE bits for power-down or ADC off (Disable) modes; - 2.
+Reading the Status Register; or - 3.
+Triggering a single-shot conversion with the convert pin.